 92 Pages Posted: 18 Mar 2012 Last revised: 15 Nov 2018

 We study compensation contracts of individual portfolio managers using hand-collected data of over 4,500 U.S. mutual funds.
 Variations in the compensation structures are broadly consistent with an optimal contracting equilibrium.
-The likelihood of explicit performance-based incentives is positively correlated with the intensity of agency conflicts, proxied by the advisor’s clientele dispersion, its affiliations in the financial industry, and its ownership structure.
-Investor sophistication and the threat of dismissal in outsourced funds work as substitutes for explicit performance-based incentives.
-Finally, we find little evidence of differences in future performance associated to any particular compensation arrangement.
+The likelihood of explicit performance-based incentives is positively correlated with the intensity of agency conflicts, as proxied by the advisor’s clientele dispersion, its affiliations in the financial industry, and its ownership structure.
+Investor sophistication and the threat of dismissal in outsourced funds serve as substitutes for explicit performance-based incentives.
+Finally, we find little evidence of differences in future performance associated with any particular compensation arrangement.